Relativistic Kinetic Energy Calculator

 - – Speed of light – a constant equal to 299,792,458 m/s; and

 - m₀ is the rest mass of the object.

 Rest mass m₀ differs from the regular mass m. m₀ describes the mass of the object at rest - that is, if it's not moving.
-If the object moves, its true mass decreases according to this formula:
+If the object moves, its true mass increases according to this formula:

 Combining all of these equations, you can derive the relativistic kinetic energy equation: